prometheus/prometheus/docs/configuration/alerting_rules.md

 [Alertmanager](https://prometheus.io/docs/alerting/alertmanager/) takes on this role.
 Thus, Prometheus may be configured to periodically send information about alert states to an Alertmanager instance, which then takes care of dispatching the right notifications.
-The Alertmanager instance may be configured via the `-alertmanager.url` command line flag.
+Prometheus can be [configured](configuration.md) to automatically discovered available Alertmanager instances through its service discovery integrations.